Armen Alchian: Notable publications

 Alchian was not prolific and did not author many books and articles.
 However, his few published works are widely cited.
 His writing style is characterized with lack of mathematical formality and is known for its straightforward prose.
 Harold Demsetz noted that his works are "largely uncluttered with mathematics."
 Henderson praised his clear writing, noting that Alchian was "one of the last economists of his generation to communicate mainly in words and not equations."
 According to Susan L. Woodward he "had no use for formal models that did not teach us to look somewhere new in the known world, nor had he any patience for findings that relied on fancy econometrics."

 In 1964 Alchian and William R. Allen co-authored University Economics, an influential general textbook that has undergone six editions under two titles.
-It appeared in 1969 under the name Exchange and Production.
+It appeared in 1969 under the name Exchange and Production, and was published a third time in 2018 as Universal Economics.
+Mark Blaug described it as standing out "among all of its rivals by a consistent emphasis on the actual or potential role of markets as a device for organising economic life."

 The collection of his works was first published in 1977 by Liberty Fund under the title Economic Forces at Work, which contains his main 18 papers.
 In 2006 Liberty Fund published The Collected Works of Armen A. Alchian in two volumes.